mohamed-abdelaziz721/IEEE_Mohamed-Ahmed-Abdelaziz_cpp/README.md

 # Pointers

 > Pointers are variables that store the memory addresses of other variables.
-For any `variable` we can have its adress by `&variable`.
+For any `variable` we can have its address by `&variable`.

 ```c++